harisdtu/46700/_build/html/_sources/intro-project.md

 To explore this, you will begin by designing a conventional, robust transmission grid for a country or region of your choice.
 Then, you will gradually decarbonize the system by increasing the share of renewable energy sources.
 The project can be structured into the following steps:

-1. Modeling of the grid (define region, demand, and synchronous generation)
+1. Modelling of the grid (define region, demand, and synchronous generation)
 2. Implement baseline grid (incl. load scenarios and N-1 scenario)
 3. Renewable expansion scenarios
 4. Maximising renewable share